O-1 Status

 2. Photocopies of individual’s passport and I-94 Card, and those of his/her immediate family members who will accompany him/her to the United States , all Forms I-20 or IAP-66 and copy of Employment Authorization Card, if any;

-3. Individual’s resume, curriculum vitae, etc.;
+3. Individual’s resume, curriculum vitae, and a summary of their field of endeavor;